Possum Walk, Missouri

 Possum Walk is an extinct community in northwestern Nodaway County, in the U.S. state of Missouri.

-The community was platted in January 1871 by John Lamar but when with the building of Burlington Junction and Elmo at where the railway went, the hamlet decayed.
+The community was platted in January 1871 by John Lamar but with the building of Burlington Junction and Elmo at where the railway went, the hamlet decayed.
 It was located on the west side of the Nodaway River floodplain two miles southeast of the community of Elmo.

 Possum Walk is an invented name.
-A variant name was "LaMar Station after the LaMar family that operated the Possum Walk Hotel that is now a national landmark.".
+Variant names include Lamar or Lamar Station, named after the LaMar family that operated the Possum Walk Hotel that is now a national landmark.